bjcarlson42/blog-website-template-jekyll/_posts/2020-04-03-rubiks-cube-scrambler-pt-2.md

     L' R2 U2 F U' B' D2 B D B' F2 U R2 D D L2 B2 R2 L U'
 ```

 At first these scrambles might not look like an issue, however if you look closer, you will see that the first scramble has a L' and a L2 directly next to each other.
-The last scramble has two D moves next to each ther.
+The last scramble has two D moves next to each other.
 This makes no sense.
 Take the last scramble for example.
 It's the one with two D moves next to each other.
 That is the same as saying D2.
 Essentially, that scramble is now 19 moves, not 20.
 This is a problem, especially when we get 3 or 4 moves like this in our scrambles

 Additionally, having a R followed by an R' makes no sense because they just cancel each other out!
 All we did was move the cube twice to get to the same spot.
 When this happens multiple times in a scramble, our scrambles could be 15 or less moves instead of 20!